Random • Archives • RSS • About • Contact •

 So I closed the PR, opened a new terminal, & pivoted.
 If "we" won't vendor the fix upstream, "I" will do the lifting downstream.
 Migrated 33 repos in a single session.
 Replaced pkg_resources with importlib.resources & importlib.metadata across every Pylons package that needed it.
 Remarkbox.
 MakePostSell.
 RhodeCode.
 Nine Pyramid-dependent packages.
 Nineteen docs/conf.py files.
 Substanced's EntryPoint.parse().load() hack.
 Deform's cursed module-level resource_filename call that fails at import time.
 All uncommitted, waiting to fork & push across the org.

-The only new contributor to the entire Pylons org in the past year.
+A rehydrated contributor.
+Not new to Pyramid or open source communities.
+Employment interrupted the hacking, not the other way around.
+A codebase doesn't care about gaps, just commits.
 Because someone has to play that xkcd 2347 role, a single load-bearing block propping up everything above it.
 "Our" framework means I volunteer so "we" can keep a foundation standing.
 Maybe eventually get paid.
 Maybe not.
 NASA just shut down.
 Federal grants evaporate.
 "Our" community runs on donated labor & borrowed time.

 Here sits unbury in full (download).
 A script to exhume contributor stats from a graveyard of git repos: